ocaml/platform-blog/opam-2-0-beta.md

 Commands `opam switch` and `opam list` have been rehauled for more consistency and flexibility: the former won't implicitly create new switches unless called with the `create` subcommand, and `opam list` now allows to combine filters and finely specify the output format.
-They may not be backwards-compatible, so please check your scripts.
+They may not be fully backwards compatible, so please check your scripts.

 Most other commands have also seen fixes or improvements.
-For example, opam doesn't forget about your set of installed packages on the first error, and the new `opam install --restore` can be used to reinstall your selection after _e.g._ a failed upgrade.
+For example, opam doesn't forget about your set of installed packages on the first error, and the new `opam install --restore` can be used to reinstall your selection after a failed upgrade.

 ## Repository changes